katiewhelan/katiewhelan.github.io/content/_index.md

 ***

 {{< rawhtml >}}
 <p>I am a software engineer looking to transfer to mobile development.
 I am completing the <a href="https://cse.umn.edu/msse">MSSE</a> Program at the University of Minnesota this May!
-In Octoer 2015 I completed <a href="https://www.primeacademy.io/">Prime Digital Academy</a></p>
+In October 2015 I completed <a href="https://www.primeacademy.io/">Prime Digital Academy</a></p>
 <br />
 <h3>Education :</h3>